Rebraws/Rebraws.github.io/_posts/2022-02-26-CppDetectMemberVariables.md

 ### Detecting member variables with C++20

-In the previous example we saw how to detect member variables using reflection, but as we said reflect is not part of the standard, so now we are going to see how to detect member variables with C++20
+In the previous example, we saw how to detect member variables using reflection, but as we said, reflect is not part of the standard, so now we will see how to detect member variables using only what the C++ standard provides.

-There are several ways to do this, we are going to do two of them, first we are going to implement it with templates and at the end we will do it with concepts which is a new feature in C++20
+There are several ways to do this, we are going to do two of them, first we are going to implement it with templates and at the end we will do it with concepts which is a new feature in C++20.

 We are going to use the same structure from the previous example